Melody Belle: 2018/2019: Four-Year-Old Season

 In her 4yo season, Melody Belle improved significantly, winning all three starts.
 In her first start on 18 August, Shafiq Rusof rode her to win the Group 2 $100,000 Foxbridge Plate (1200m) at Te Rapa Racecourse against a strong field.
-The victory gave trainer Jamie Richards his first win as the sole trainer for Te Akau Racing, and it was on his birthday too!
+The victory gave trainer Jamie Richards his first win as the sole trainer for Te Akau Racing, and it was on his birthday.

 Melody Belle then won the first two legs of the New Zealand Triple Crown, giving her back-to-back Group 1 wins.
 She was ridden by Shafiq Rusof in both races.
 The first victory was in the Group 1 $200,000 Tarzino Trophy (1400m) on 1 September, on the first day of the Hawkes Bay Racing Carnival at Hastings Racecourse.
 The second victory was in the Group 1 $200,000 Windsor Park Plate (1600m).
 The race is currently run as the Horlicks Plate.
 She did not attempt to win the final leg and become the first horse to win the New Zealand Triple Crown.

 After a spell of 101 days, Melody Belle returned on 1 January 2019, coming third from the outside gate in the Group 1 Railway Stakes under Shafiq Rusof again.
-She then finished 16th in the prestigious Telegraph Handicap sprint under Jason Waddell after being the short priced favorite.
+She then finished 16th in the prestigious Telegraph Handicap sprint under Jason Waddell after being the short-priced favorite.

-Stepping up in distance, Melody Belle hit a remarkable run of form through the New Zealand summer.
+Stepping up in distance, Melody Belle hit a run of form through the New Zealand summer.
 Firstly she earned her fourth Group 1 win in the $200,000 Waikato Sprint at Te Rapa in February under Troy Harris.
 Two weeks later on 23 February, she won the Group 1 $200,000 Haunui Classic (1600m) at Otaki Racecourse.
 Her jockey in the race, Opie Bosson, had now won every Group 1 race in New Zealand.

-In her first race further than a mile, Melody Belle won the $200,000 Group 1 New Zealand Stakes (2000m), under Opie Bosson again.
-She won against dual Group 1 winner Danzdanzdance after an epic two-horse war down the homestretch where Melody Belle refused to give in.
-The victory was her fifth Group 1 of the season and her sixth Group 1 win in her career, surpassing the outstanding horse Darci Brahma as Te Akau's horse with the Group 1 wins.
+In her first race further than a mile, Melody Belle won the $200,000 Group 1 New Zealand Stakes (2000m), under Bosson again.
+She won against dual Group 1 winner Danzdanzdance after a battle down the homestretch.
+The victory was her fifth Group 1 of the season and her sixth Group 1 win in her career, surpassing Darci Brahma as Te Akau's horse with the Group 1 wins.

 At the NZTR Horse of the Year Awards in September, Melody Belle was crowned the Champion Sprinter/Miler and the New Zealand Horse of the Year for the 2018/2019 season, receiving 59 of the available 61 votes.